Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 **Narrative Note:**
 - *NC-01’s steady narrowing of Democratic margins reflects the GOP’s growing strength in rural and exurban areas, even as Black-majority precincts and urban centers remain Democratic anchors.
 The district is now more competitive than at any point in recent history, mirroring broader realignment trends in eastern North Carolina.*

+**Key Takeaways:**
+- NC-01 has shifted from a safe Democratic seat to a true battleground.
+- Black-majority precincts remain blue, but rural/exurban GOP gains are significant.
+- Margins have narrowed in every major statewide race since 2008.
+- The district’s competitiveness now mirrors broader trends in eastern NC.

 ---

 ## Trends in NC-02 (Raleigh Metro / North Wake)